 This certification option provides content area preparation for students who are preparing to teach social studies in middle grades or high school.
 It includes economics, history, geography, political science, psychology and sociology.
 These subjects are taught as an integrated whole in middle grades and as separate subjects in high school.
 High school composite social studies certification permits a teacher to teach each of these separate subjects.

-All composite social studies students complete the social studies core: ECON 2302; GEOG 3300; HIST 1314, 1324, 2313, 2323, 3333, 4363; PHYS 3415; POLS 1313, 2313; PSYC 1313; SOCI 1313, 4310; and two senior seminars chosen from HIST 4292, HIST 4293, and POLS 4292.
-In addition, students seeking middle grades certification complete EDRF 4310, EDRE 4350 and INDC 4340.
-Students seeking high school certification complete ECON 2301, 2302; HIST 4333 and 6 hours from POLS 3344, 3375, and 3384.
+All composite social studies students complete the social studies core: ECON 2302; GEOG 3300; HIST 1314, 1324, 2313, 2323, 3333, 4363; PHYS 3415; POLS 2313; PSYC 1313; SOCI 1313, 4310; and two senior seminars chosen from HIST 4292, HIST 4293, and POLS 4292.
+In addition, students seeking middle grades certification complete EDRE 4310, EDRE 4350 and INDC 4340.
+Students seeking high school certification complete ECON 2301, and any additional three hours of history and any additional nine hours of political science.